Size: 120 H x 80 W x 2,5 [cm] / 47,2 H x 31,5 W x 1 [in] Year: 2017

 ” the artist is a receptacle for emotions that come from all over the place: from the sky, from the earth, from a passing shape, from a spider’s web.”

 This high quality acrylic painting is painted on canvas with a lightly textured texture, without having to be framed ornamented because the edges are linen, not covered in any color.
-Ready to hang, with a hook on the back.

 Painted by a painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed on the front and back, with a certificate of authenticity, protected by a semi-matte varnish.
 Painting Supergirl 5 is perfect for bright and gray rooms.
 Leading colors – blue, green, yellow, navy blue.